zeel-codder/Recursion-Hub/Code/InsertionSort.md

 WebSite: ''
 Problem: 'Recursive Insertion Sort'
 Description: 'Order an array of n elements with Insertion Sort.'
-Explanation : Insertion Sort works by splitting the arrary in a sorted part and an unsorted one, each iteration places one value from the unsorted pile into the sorted one.
+Explanation : 'Insertion Sort works by splitting the arrary in a sorted part and an unsorted one, each iteration places one value from the unsorted pile into the sorted one.'
 Language: 'java'
 ---
 ```java